nitish-11/Gurgaon-Property-Insights-Predict-and-Explore/README.md

 # Gurgaon Property Insights: Predict and Explore

 ## Introduction
-This project involves analyzing Gurgaon real estate data, applying machine learning models for price prediction, and implementing a recommendation system for property exploration.
-A Streamlit-based website was developed and hosted on AWS, providing users with predictive insights and personalized property suggestions.
+This project leverages web scraping and machine learning techniques to predict property prices in Gurgaon, providing valuable insights for buyers and sellers in the real estate market.

 ## Key Features
-- **Data Scraping:** Collected 3,900 records from **MagicBricks** using Selenium and Beautiful Soup.
+- **Data Scraping:** Collected 3,900 records from MagicBricks using Selenium and Beautiful Soup.
 - **Data Analysis:** Conducted univariate and multivariate analysis, including outlier detection and missing value imputation and applied feature selection method.
-- **Model Performance:** Achieved **R² = 0.896** and **MAE = 0.045** with Random Forest.
+- **Model Performance:** Achieved R² = 0.905 and MAE = 0.457 with Xgboost.
 -  **Recommendation System**: Implemented a cosine similarity-based recommendation engine that suggests properties based on price details, nearest locations, and top facilities.
-- **Interactive App:** Developed a **Streamlit** app hosted on **AWS**, featuring property rate visualization and a **recommendation engine**.
+- **Interactive App:** Developed a Streamlit app hosted on AWS, featuring property rate visualization and a recommendation engine.
   - **[Access the Interactive App Here](link_to_your_streamlit_app)**